EmmaJane22/explorer-scouts/README.md

 * Bootstrap v5.1.3 - used to improve the responsiveness of the site for access on different size devices.
 * Balsamiq: Balsamiq was used to create wireframes for the project.
 * Font Awesome: The project uses icons from Font Awesome version 6.
-* Chrome DevTools: This featured heavily as I tested the site throughout to adjust sizings and spacings.
+* Chrome DevTools: This featured heavily as I tested the site throughout to adjust sizing and spacing.
 * Google Fonts: The fonts used have been imported from Google Fonts.

  ___